openstack/openstack-manuals/doc/doc-contrib-guide/source/quickstart/first-timers.rst

      https://review.openstack.org/<COMMIT-NUMBER>

 #.
-In Gerrit, wait for the automatic Jenkins checks to succeed.
+In Gerrit, wait for the automatic Zuul checks to succeed.

 Celebrate and wait for reviews!